H. T. Cadbury-Brown: House in Aldeburgh

 For many years, the Cadbury-Browns had a holiday home near the Suffolk town of Aldeburgh.
 Cadbury-Brown had designed a studio for Benjamin Britten in the early days of the Aldeburgh Festival and Britten had acquired a site opposite the parish church to build an opera house upon it.
 When this idea did not come to fruition, Britten converted the maltings at Snape and Cadbury-Brown bought the site.
 Seeing that the site already had a single storey dwelling on it he knew that it had potential and together with his wife they designed a new home (3 Church Walk).

 After the house was completed in 1964 he sold part of the garden to Britten's colleague, the musician Imogen Holst and designed a house for her too.
-In 2000 the original house was Grade 2 Listed.
+In 2000 the original house was Grade II listed.

 His own home displayed a Japanese design influence which he attributed to Junzo Sakakura's Japanese pavilion at the 1937 Paris Exposition.
 The structural elements and the inter-relationship of the spaces were two things that he thought were important.

 The approach to the house is via a narrow gap between the garage and the garden wall that opens out into a courtyard.
 The entrance to the house is in the corner of the courtyard and it leads to the main axis of the house at the mid-way point.
 Due to a restriction on the height of the building the Cadbury Browns introduced a stepped down "pit" off the living room and a platform level in the dining room that gives views out to the garden.
 Doorways are floor to ceiling, there are no skirtings and angled skylights bring daylight deep into the house where it is needed.

 Although the Holst house was built on a smaller budget this is not apparent in the setting of the houses with each house carefully designed in relation to its garden.
 The importance of the garden in relation to the house architecture may have come from the influence of his former tutor at the Architectural Association, the landscape architect, Geoffrey Jellicoe.

 As well as his sketch designs for Britten's opera house, he also designed a memorial for Britten on the beach at Aldeburgh.
 It would have taken the form of a great timber baulk standing vertical on the beach.
 The idea was that holes drilled in the timber would play notes from Britten's opera Peter Grimes whenever a storm of sufficient power struck.
 The design was not realised and Cadbury-Brown was not keen on the actual memorial by Maggi Hambling.